Can the prime tenant throw me out?

 What if I am renting a room from someone in public housing, subsidized housing or with a section 8 voucher?

 In public or subsidized housing, only people on the lease should be residing in the apartment.
 Family members can ask to be added.
 Usually roommates are not allowed.
 If you are a roommate in this situation, the primary tenant has to evict you as a tenant.
-They cannot lock you out if you have been there more than 30 days or have paid rent.
+They cannot lock you out if you have been there more than 30 days.